 - It is recommended that future studies assess this issue further by addressing the components of dairy products and related mechanisms of action that are responsible for this effect.

 - Butter and ice cream were not included in the analysis due to high fat content

-- Since subjects with known cardiovascular disease, diabetes or stroke were excluded, this may have reduced the likelihood of finding significant trends in the odds of metabolic risks across quartiles of dairy consumption.
+- Since subjects with known CVD, diabetes or stroke were excluded, this may have reduced the likelihood of finding significant trends in the odds of metabolic risks across quartiles of dairy consumption.